 ICache cacheInstance = CacheManager.GetCache(cacheName);

-There are many cache management functions available through this instance.
-We are going to compare some of the overloads of the APIs to get a brief idea of how things are different with NCache.
+There are many cache management functions available in this instance.
+This section compares some of the overloads of the APIs to get a brief idea of how things are different with NCache.

 Bulk Get Operation

-AppFabric has the following command in order to get multiple entries residing in the cache.
+AppFabric has the following command to get multiple entries in the cache, returning a List

-The argument type is also different for both APIs as AppFabric requires a List whereas NCache required an Array.
+The argument type differs for both APIs as AppFabric requires a List, whereas NCache requires an Array.

-GetIfNewer operation for AppFabric and NCache are exactly the same.
+GetIfNewer operations for AppFabric and NCache are the same.

 AppFabric returns a list of

 DataCacheTag items to fetch the items added to the cache with the corresponding tags.